Course Catalog

 • Approved Entry Level Workforce Certificates do not have a minimum High School GPA requirement

-A student possessing an associate’s degree or higher from a regionally accredited institution will be exempted from placement requirements.
+A student possessing an associate’s degree or higher from a regionally or nationally accredited postsecondary institution recognized by the United States Department of Education will be exempted from placement requirements upon submission of official transcripts.

 Placement Categories